Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Experiments

 We investigate the impact of layer replacement trajectories using different base models, linear attention variants, and downstream tasks.

-As depicted in Fig.~\ref{fig3}, we progressively replace all layers with linear attention by our greedy replacement method.
+As depicted in Fig.~\ref{fig3}, we progressively replace all layers with linear attention by our DtR method.
 The result suggests that the parametric storage of knowledge is distributed heterogeneously across different base models, while downstream tasks exhibit distinct knowledge demands.
 Consequently, it is essential to identify a task-specific model architecture.

 Interestingly, we observe that the layer replacement trajectories across different linear attention variants exhibit a remarkable degree of consistency.
 This suggests that the optimal placement order of linear attention modules is primarily governed by the base model architecture and task characteristics, rather than the specific design of the linear attention mechanism itself.